RRbenitez77/Pandas/README.md

 The source code is in the file  "Resources/purchase_data.csv"

 Let the data dive continue!
-The objective of this project is to analyze the data for a hypothetical  game called "Heroes of Pymoli".

 Like so many games today that have additional purchasing within free-to-play games.The first task is to generate a report that breaks down the game's purchasing data into meaningful insights.